ShufflerBardOnTheEdge/MemPrO/README.md

 Rakesh Vaiwala et al. “Developing a Coarse-Grained Model for Bacterial Cell Walls: Evaluating Mechanical Properties and Free Energy Barriers”.
 In: Journal of Chemical Theory and Computation 16 (8 Aug.
 2020), pp. 5369–5384. issn: 15499626.
 [Paper](https://pubs.acs.org/doi/abs/10.1021/acs.jctc.0c00539)

 ## Installation
-To install MemPrO run the following (Not yet on PyPi, this will work once the code has been published):
+To install MemPrO run the following:
->pip install MemPrO
+>pip install mempro

 Otherwise, clone the GitHub repository.
 Python 3.11.5 or better is required, and the following packages need to be installed
 * Jax 0.4.30 (As JAX is in constant development at the time of writing do not use any other versions, as MemPrO may no longer work as intended)